 The goal of this training program is to prepare compliance mappers for the responsibility of mapping multiple Authority Documents correctly and accurately in a way that will satisfy auditors and regulators while simplifying governance for their organization or clients.

-There are currently seven modules for this course.
+There are currently five modules for this course.

-We will explore the Citation Extraction phase of the UCF Mapper process, discuss how to copy Citations and Citation References from the Authority Document; define, identify, and enter Citations; Citation References; Mandates and Stubs; and Information Gathering Citations.
+We discuss the six main areas of the UCF Mapper process and define what a citation is.
+Then, we’ll explore the Citation Extraction phase of the UCF Mapper process, discuss how to copy Citations and Citation References from the Authority Document, and finally define, identify, and enter Citations, Citation References, Mandates and Stubs, and Information Gathering Citations.

-We will cover how to tag the nouns and verbs of each Mandate in a Citation.
+We cover how to tag the nouns and verbs of each Mandate in a Citation.
 It is only through tagged Mandates that we can link each of the Citations to a Common Control.
-You will learn how to recognize the importance of machine assisted tagging; diagram sentences to identify nouns, verbs, primary nouns, primary verbs, secondary nouns, and secondary verbs; tag multiple Mandates from a Citation, and select the appropriate definition for a term depending on how it is used in the Mandate.
+You will learn how to recognize the importance of machine assisted tagging, examine sentence structure and diagram sentences to identify primary and secondary nouns, primary and secondary verbs, tag multiple Mandates from a Citation, and select the appropriate definition for a term depending on how it is used in the Mandate.

-You will learn how to match each tagged Citation’s Mandates to an existing Common Control, or designate that Mandate as having no match and therefore need a new Common Control.
-You’ll learn about the various processes of harmonization and advanced semantic relationships as well as the various cross walking rules and how they are applied during the matching process.
-You will then go through the process of matching sample mandates to each other.
+You will learn how to match each tagged Citation’s Mandates to a Common Control.
+We'll cover the various processes of harmonization and advanced semantic relationships, as well as the various cross walking rules and how they are applied during the matching process.
+Later, you will go through the exercise of matching sample mandates to each other.
+You will also be introduced to Unified Compliance’s useful Research tool.

 Each organization must have the following UCF Common Controls Hub licenses: